bueler/mccarthy/stokes/README.md

         (firedrake) $ gmsh -2 slab.geo
         (firedrake) $ ./flow.py -slab -mesh slab.msh

 Here the numerical error is displayed because the exact solution is known.
-See `doc/doc.pdf` for the slab-on-slope solution.
+See `doc.pdf` for the slab-on-slope solution.

 ### Mesh refinement